Optimal active engines obey the thermodynamic Lorentz force law

 Here $\mathcal{M}$ is an $m$-dimensional manifold, and we use Roman indices to denote local coordinates on $\mathcal{M}$ and adopt Einstein summation notation for Roman indices.
 The ensemble average $\langle \cdot \rangle$ is a $\tau$-periodic nonequilibrium steady-state average \cite{branicki2021time} over stochastic trajectories $\boldx(t)$ obeying the overdamped Langevin equation

-where $\boldzeta(t)$ is Gaussian white noise with unit amplitude, and $\mu$ is a constant motility.
+where $\boldxi(t)$ is Gaussian white noise with unit amplitude, and $\mu$ is a constant motility.

-Because of the nonconservative forcing $\boldFnc(\boldx)$, positive work can be extracted solely through cyclically varying $\lambda(t)$ at constant temperature~\cite{fodor2021active}.
-This isothermal setting is arguably the most relevant for biological systems at millisecond timescales and nanoscopic lengthscales (e.g., the \emph{in vivo} behavior of ATP-synthase \cite{okazaki2015elasticity}), c.f., having multiple heat sources at variable temperatures \cite{bo2013optimal, kumari2020stochastic, martin2018extracting, gronchi2021optimization, frim2022geometric, miangolarra2022geometry} or time-varying activity \cite{casert2024learning}.

-While many previous studies of optimal protocols in active nonequilibrium systems have focused on minimizing entropy production~\cite{zulkowski2013optimal, mandal2016analysis, davis2024active, soriani2025control, lacerda2025information}, here we consider maximizing the output work (in units of energy).
-Energetic work is unambiguous \cite{uncontroversial} such that we avoid any controversy linked to competing definitions of entropy production for active systems (see, {\it e.g.}, \cite{mandal2017entropy, caprini2018comment}).
+{In contrast to previous studies of optimal protocols in active nonequilibrium systems that have focused on minimizing entropy production~\cite{zulkowski2013optimal, mandal2016analysis, davis2024active, soriani2025control, lacerda2025information}, here we consider maximizing the extracted output work (in physical units of energy) through cyclically varying $\lambda(t)$ at constant $\kBT$ and fixed $\boldFnc(\boldx)$.
+While previous studies have considered multiple heat sources at variable temperatures \cite{bo2013optimal, kumari2020stochastic, martin2018extracting, gronchi2021optimization, frim2022geometric, miangolarra2022geometry} or time-varying activity \cite{casert2024learning}, here we derive fundamental results that are valid arbitrarily far from equilibrium, for this simpler, unadorned setting \cite{isothermal}.}

 A challenging aspect of this problem is that the nonequilibrium thermodynamic state of the system $\rho_t$ depends on the history of the protocol $\lambda(t')|_{t' \leq t}$.
 Prior work ({\it e.g.}, \cite{zulkowski2013optimal, gupta2023efficient, davis2024active}) has employed linear response theory to show that integrands like Eq.~\eqref{eq:work-out-definition} may be approximated by a geometric expression, \textit{e.g.,} for excess work $\dot{W}_\mathrm{ex} \approx \dot{\lambda}^i \dot{\lambda}^j g^\mathrm{lr}_{ij}(\lambda) + ..., $ involving a linear-response thermodynamic metric tensor $g^\mathrm{lr}_{ij}(\lambda)$ for $\lambda \in \mathcal{M}$.
 Formally, this is done through approximating the thermodynamic state $\rho_t \approx \rhost_{\lambda(t)} + \dot{\lambda}^i h_i(\lambda(t))$ using an appropriate response function $h_i(\lambda)$ \cite{unpublished} and is a valid approximation in the slow-driving regime (where $|\dot{\lambda}|$ is ``appropriately small'' \cite{wadia2022solution, sawchuk2024dynamical, unpublished}); however, this approximation need not hold outside of this regime.